systemli/userli/hugo/content/installation/checkpassword.md

 weight = 7
 +++

-The console command `bin/checkpassword` is a checkpassword command to be used for authentication (userdb and passdb lookup) by external services.
+The PHP console command `bin/console app:users:checkpassword` provides a checkpassword command to be used for authentication (userdb and passdb lookup) by external services.
 So far, it's only tested with Dovecot.
 <!--more-->

 In order to use the userli checkpassword command with Dovecot (< 2.3), the